 The Open Register

-Opt in ot out of the open register
+Opt in or out of the open register

-If you are already registered to vote, you can request to opt-in or opt-out of the open register by calling or emailing your request along with your name and address.
+If you are already registered to vote, you can request to opt-in or opt-out of the open register by either -

 If you are not registered to vote, you will need to register.
 You will be asked your open register preference as part of the application.